A Stochastic Operator Framework for Optimization and Learning with Sub-Weibull Errors: Motivation and Framework Development

+The error model characterized by \cref{as:stochastic-framework}(ii) implies that the variance of the additive error is bounded.
+This is a common assumption in learning applications, where the error $\e^\ell$ quantifies the difference between the gradient and a stochastic approximation thereof \cite{ghadimi_stochastic_2013,yuan_federated_2020}:

+Additionally, some quantization or compression errors also verify this assumption.
+This is the case for uniform or random quantization \cite{reisizadeh_exact_2019}; see also \cite{zhao_towards_2023} for a comprehensive overview.

-Moreover, the assumption does not require independence of the error components at a fixed time $\ell$, or between the errors drawn at different times $\ell$ and $h$.
-Finally, we remark that the errors could be \emph{biased}, that is, they could have mean different from zero (either positive or negative).
-The sub-Weibull model that we use indeed allows for biased r.v.s, see \emph{e.g.} the discussion in \cite{vladimirova_subweibull_2020} and \cref{lem:centered-rv}.
+We remark that this model implies that errors are \textit{persistently present} over time.
+This sets the paper apart from previous works on stochastic operators in which the additive error is assumed to decay to zero (or, equivalently, that the error is multiplied by a decaying parameter) \cite{combettes_stochastic_2015,combettes_stochastic_2019,berinde_iterative_2007}.
+Finally, we note that \cref{as:stochastic-framework,as:stochastic-framework-2} do not require independence of the error components at a fixed time $\ell$, or between the errors drawn at different times $\ell$ and $h$.
+Finally, the errors could also be \emph{biased}, that is, they could have mean different from zero.